Public School in the USA

 Preschool helps children (ages three and four) develop.
 It helps them be ready for school at age five or six.
 One option for preschool is called Head Start.
 Preschool-aged children from low-income families can attend Head Start programs.
 Head Start is a low-cost preschool run by the government.
 You can search for a Head Start program near you.

 Children usually begin elementary school with kindergarten (K) at age five and continue through grade five or six.
 They leave elementary school around age ten or eleven.
 Children learn many subjects from one teacher in a single classroom.

 Middle school teaches students grades six through eight.
 They are around ages ten to 14.
 Middle school students usually switch from classroom to classroom.
 They may have many different teachers in one school day.

 Students attend high school between the ages of 14 and usually 17 or 18.
 The classes are arranged by subjects.
 A student may have many teachers in one day.
 Some students can take advanced classes.
 Some students can take classes that prepare them for work or for college.
 High schools have clubs, activities, sports, work-study arrangements, and other activities.

-Who teaches at schools?
+Who works at schools?

 People you might meet at the school:

 Teachers are the people directly responsible for educating students.
 They lead learning activities in classrooms.
 In the US, families show respect for teachers by working with the teachers to educate and support their children.